INSIGHTS

 Shifting Your Sales Strategy During a Time of Uncertainty

-Chances are COVID-19 has thrown your sales and marketing strategy for a loop.
+Recent events may have thrown your sales and marketing strategy for a loop at one time or another.
 You’ve canceled your events.
 Your in-person sales meetings have transitioned to phone calls.
 You may have even postponed a product launch or paused a marketing campaign.
 Now what?

-While it’s everyone’s job to keep each other safe during this crisis, you still have a business to run.
+While it’s everyone’s job to look out for one another during a crisis, you still have a business to run.
 What can you do to move your sales and marketing forward in these uncertain times?
 We have a few recommendations.

 Continue Nurturing Your Relationships